ramenwang/data-science-hub/README.md

 # deep_learning_py
-building deep learning algorithm and apply them on real-life problem-solving
+building and understanding deep learning

 1. Neural networks code with l1 and l2 penalty build on numpy, and then tested on mnist dataset.
 The code was created on Jupyter notebook and the .py version was automatically translated by VScode: https://github.com/ramenwang/deep_learning_py/tree/master/vanilla_ann